 - writing a proposal for a conference paper

 - completing an undergraduate/M.A. thesis or Ph.D. dissertation

 - writing a proposal for a book chapter

 - writing a patent

+Abstracts are also a common inclusion in research papers, so even students pursuing the easiest college majors usually experience writing abstracts at least once.
 Usually, the author of the whole paper or article (or proposed work) prepares the abstract.
 For articles, book chapters, and other documents written by several authors, the first author typically writes the abstract in collaboration with other contributors.

 The last decade saw an explosion in the volume of scientific papers, with an estimate of over 50 million scholarly articles in existence as of 2009 (Jinha, 2010).
 One approximation indicates that a new scholarly article is published every 20 seconds (Munroe, 2013).

 PubMed, currently comprised of over 26 million papers, has a growth rate of around 1,370 new articles per day, while Thomson Reuters ISI Web of Science indexes over 90 million papers (Saggion & Ronzano, 2017).

 As this pace is predicted to be sustained or even further increase, abstracts continue to grow in importance, as they help simplify an otherwise cumbersome research process.

 A. Step-by-Step Guide